etc5523-2021/blog-xgoh0002/README.md

 This is the blog of Xueqi Goh.
-The URL of this blog is staywithstephanie.netlify.app.
+The URL of this blog is https://staywithstephanie.netlify.app.

 ## Blog Post 1